Chronic fatigue syndrome (ME)

-Much more serious than just wanting to sleep in all the time.
+Much more serious than just wanting to sleep in all the time, The Mix looks at what chronic fatigue syndrome is, and what typical ME symptoms feel like.

 What is chronic fatigue syndrome?